The Hornafjörður horse

 Fiðla frá Garðabæ was a daugther of Flosi frá Brunnum and Gnótt frá Brautarholti.
 Her highest judgement had a total score of 8,11.
 There of 8,40 for riding abilities including 9 for willingness, 8,5 for tölt, pace and form under rider.

 Fiðla had a few offsprings that got 1st price.
-Amongst them are the stallions Tónn frá Auðsholtshjáleigu (8,40 for riding abilities) and Djass frá Garðabæ (8,44 for riding abilities), who both have left Iceland.
+Among them are the stallions Tónn frá Auðsholtshjáleigu (8,40 for riding abilities) and Djass frá Garðabæ (8,44 for riding abilities), who both have left Iceland.

 hornfirski djass fra gardabae